fredchenbj/cppbestpractices/02-Use_the_Tools_Available.md

 Source control is an absolute necessity for any software development project.
 If you are not using one yet, start using one.

  * [GitHub](https://github.com/) - allows for unlimited public repositories, and unlimited private repositories with up to 3 collaborators.
- * [Bitbucket](https://bitbucket.org/) - allows for unlimited private repositories with up to 5 collaborators, for free.
- * [SourceForge](http://sourceforge.net/) - open source hosting only.
  * [GitLab](https://gitlab.com/) - allows for unlimited public and private repositories, unlimited CI Runners included, for free.
- * [Visual Studio Online](https://visualstudio.com) (http://www.visualstudio.com/what-is-visual-studio-online-vs) - allows for unlimited public repositories, must pay for private repository.
-Repositories can be git or TFVC.
-Additionally: Issue tracking, project planning (multiple Agile templates, such as SCRUM), integrated hosted builds, integration of all this into Microsoft Visual Studio.
-Windows only.

 ## Build Tool